 Massaging your scalp with natural oils stimulates the hair follicles and can promote hair growth (7).
-Besides boosting hair growth, using oils helps make your hair softer and easier to manage.
+Besides boosting hair growth, using oils helps make your hair softer and easier to manage as they also ensure adequate hydration.
 Oils work as conditioners and sealants as well.
 Make oil massages a regular part of your hair care routine to experience better scalp and hair health in the long run.
-Coconut oil, olive oil, almond oil, jojoba oil, and grapeseed oil can be used for massaging your scalp.
+Coconut oil, olive oil, almond oil, jojoba oil, and grapeseed oil can be used for massaging your scalp and boosting hair shine.

 5. Choose The Right Hair Care Products

 The importance of choosing the right products for your hair can never be overemphasized!
-Different hair types have different needs, and you should choose products that have been specifically formulated for your hair type.
+Different hair types have different needs, and you should choose products that have been specifically formulated for your hair type to add volume and texture to your tresses.
 While several effective hair care products are available in the market, you can also choose to go the natural way and make your own DIY hair care products customized to cater to your unique hair care needs.

 Experiencing excessive hair loss can cause extreme distress and affect your mental health.
 It can also be a sign of a serious underlying medical condition.
-If you are suffering from hair loss for several months and no remedy seems to be working, it is time to seek professional advice.
-Consult a trichologist.
+If you are experiencing hair loss for several months and no remedy seems to be working, it is time to seek professional advice.
+Consult a dermatologist.
 They will examine your hair and scalp and help you deal with conditions like hair loss, breakage, alopecia, and trichotillomania (8).